dullhunk/book/computinged/getting-started.md

 * **CAS Tenderfoot** is a Google-funded project that trains [Key Stage 3](https://en.wikipedia.org/wiki/Key_Stage_3) teachers.
 Their training notes have loads of good ideas for teaching everything from finite state machines to going beyond simple algorithms, see
 [CAS Tenderfoot](https://www.computingatschool.org.uk/custom_pages/148-tft-available)

 * **GCSE Computing** Even if you're not teaching GCSE Computer Science, it is useful to be able to understand what GCSE computing is all about as some of your students may be opting to take it in the future.
-See [http://www.bbc.co.uk/education/subjects/z34k7ty](BBC Bite Size) and [Cambridge GCSE Computing](https://www.cambridgegcsecomputing.org)
+See [BBC Bite Size](http://www.bbc.co.uk/education/subjects/z34k7ty) and [Cambridge GCSE Computing](https://www.cambridgegcsecomputing.org)
 * [An overview of the Computer Science curriculum in secondary schools](http://www.computingatschool.org.uk/data/uploads/ComputingCurric.pdf)
 * **Project Quantum** [Project Quantum](https://diagnosticquestions.com/Quantum) provides a lots of high-quality diagnostic questions you can use to assess learning during your teaching [Project Quantum: tests worth teaching to]( http://community.computingatschool.org.uk/resources/4382) also [Bebras challenges](http://challenge.bebras.uk/)